-The best dog food for your pet has a healthy ratio of high-quality ingredients.
+The best dog food for your pet has a healthy ratio of high-quality ingredients, a great example of this is The Farmer’s Dog.
 If your dog requires more protein, meat should be the first ingredient, but high-protein isn’t necessarily the healthiest choice either.

 You’ll want to work with your veterinarian or a pet nutritionist to understand your dog’s nutritional needs.
 It’s only healthy if it supports your dog’s particular dietary needs, which can differ vastly from pup to pup.